ybc82/arduino-dw1000/README.md

 In TDOA applications:
 1) DW1000SyncRanging_ANCHOR is for anchor;
 2) DW1000SyncRanging_BASE is for base;
-3) DW1000SyncRanging_TAG is for tag.
+3) DW1000SyncRanging_TAG is for tag;
+4) DW1000SyncRanging_MobileTAG is for the tag that can send data to REVC;
+5) DW1000SyncRanging_RECV is for a module that gets data from MobileTAG and sends the data to ROS.

 Contents
 --------